cern-eos/eos/doc/using/manila.rst

 Openstack Manila
 ================

 To manage manila shares from OpenStack you need to enable the EOS GRPC service.
-See see :doc:`grpc`
+See :ref:`grpc_reference`

 Once the GRPC service is up and running you have to configure accordingly an authorization key mapping to a sudoer account.